mikera/doctest/docs/cad/027_log/README.md

 ## Overview

-Frequently, events that occur on-chain such as invocations of smart contracts need to send messages to external users beyond the immediate results of the transactions.
+Convex provides a verifiable event log for on-chain events.

+The log is designed for events that may be consumed / observed by external observers interested in meaningful events in the CVM state.
+Typical use cases include:
+- Detecting transactions that represent transfers of assets to / from a specific account
+- Notifying observers of availability of smart contracts, e.g. opening of an auction
+- Alerting external observers to situations that may require action

-This CAD describes a CVM based system for event logging that allows messages to be explicitly emitted during execution of CVM code, and reported by peers in interested parties.
+This CAD describes the CVM based system for event logging that allows messages to be explicitly emitted during execution of CVM code, and reported by peers in interested parties.

 Example use cases:
 - A trader monitoring price changes in a market